Dr Anne-Marie Czajkowski

 I gained my MMus in Applied Psychology of Music (Distinction) in 2013 at the Univeristy of Leeds.

 I gained a scholarship at to continue my studies at Leeds to PhD level in 2015 and completed in 2018.
-I was the DARE Academic Post-Doctoral Research Assistant working with Proessor Karen Burland on a collaborative study between the University and Opera North (2018- ).
+I was the DARE Academic Post-Doctoral Research Assistant working with Professor Karen Burland on a collaborative study between the University and Opera North (2018- ).

 I have currently published two articles on the effects of teaching mindfulness to singers and instrumentalists.
 I am currently researching the effects of long term mindfulness and meditation practices on professional musicians.

-I lecture part-time at the University in music psychology, music theatre studies, and performance studies and I am currently the module lead for the Music, Wellbeing and its Evaluation Masters Module (22-23).
-I am also a book reviewer on the British Journal of Music Education, a lecturer with both Vocal Health Education and Voice Workshop (MA Professional Practice (Performance Coaching for Performing Artists)), and I teach voice at Leeds Conservatoire, Garforth Academy and privately at home.
+I work in the fields of music psychology, music theatre, and performance studies and I am currently the module lead for the Music, Wellbeing and its Evaluation Masters Module (22-23).
+I am also a book reviewer for the British Journal of Music Education, a lecturer with both Vocal Health Education and Voice Workshop (MA Professional Practice (Performance Coaching for Performing Artists)), and I teach voice at Leeds Conservatoire, Garforth Academy and privately at home.

 My primary area of interest is music psychology and my specialism is the effects of teaching mindulness to musicians in which I gained my PhD.
 Other interests and teaching have resided within the areas of musicians’ identity, historical and contextual studies in the field of music theatre, and practical performance studies.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>